lokmeinmatz/Scylla-Container/README.md

 zipped Scylla output files

 ### 📦️ DockerFile
-Following instructers briefly explains the steps required to start the Flask listener in a Scylla Docker container (to run separately from PetriSim):
+Following instructers briefly explains the steps required to start the Flask listener in a Scylla Docker container :

 First, build the Docker image using the Dockerfile.
 From this directory, in the terminal, call 'docker build -t apiTool .'